zachgrayio/swift-tensorflow-starter/README.md

 * Library: `STSLibrary`
 * SwiftPM project: `STSProject`

 If desired, you can easily override these values with a simple find/replace in the root directory.
-The files which need changes are `Package.swift` and the `Dockerfile`, the example test classes, and a few directory names in `Sources` and `Tests`.
+The files which need changes are `Package.swift` and the `Dockerfile`, the example test classes and run scripts, and a few directory names in `Sources` and `Tests`.

 ### Third-party Libraries